 Here is a great video from Nate’s other channel on how to grow your YouTube channel with 0 Views and 0 Subscribers

-These were some basic things you want to consider when starting your YouTube channel but there is still so much more that Nate’s is going to cover like:
+These are some basic things you want to consider when starting your YouTube channel but there is still so much more that Nate’s going to cover like:

 - Equipment for starting a YouTube channel